naif-sameer/my-programming-docs/docs/javascript/vuejs/vuejs.md

 - They are used for composing new data from existing source
-- They'er highly peformanct as they are cashed calculations which only update when thire dependencies change.
+- They'er highly performance as they are cashed calculations which only update when there dependencies change.

 ```html
 	<template>